-To our knowledge, based solely upon a review of the copies of the forms furnished to the Corporation, and/or written representations from certain reporting persons, the Corporation believes that all filing requirements under Section 16(a) applicable to its officers and directors were met during the fiscal year ended December 31, 2014.
+To our knowledge, based solely upon a review of the copies of the forms furnished to the Corporation, and/or written representations from certain reporting persons, the Corporation believes that all filing requirements under Section 16(a) applicable to its officers and directors were met during the fiscal year ended December 31, 2015, except, as the result of administrative errors, for the sale of shares by Mr. Hoover in 2012 and the transfer of shares in 2014 which were not timely reported and which were corrected by Form 4 Amendments filed in March of 2015; the sale of shares by Mr. Strain on March 24, 2015, which was corrected by a Form 4 filing on April 13, 2015; and the sale of shares by Mr. David Taylor, Ms. Pauley's husband, on September 11, 2014, which was corrected by a Form 4 filing on November 12, 2015.